eldnctlh/group-9-capstone-project/dapp/README.md

-This is the lottery app of Group 9
+This is the group 9 capstone project

 ## Getting Started